moxx799/carya_tutorial/readme.md

 source  $(dirname `which python`)/../etc/profile.d/conda.sh conda activate /project/chen/lhuang37/ocp-models
 ```
-Here are some operations that usefull and not in this tutorial
+Here are some operations that usefull and not in this tutorial.

 To show the size of the dictionary
 ```Bash
 du -h <Path>